emotion-js/emotion/example/src/guides/index.md

-# emotion
+# 👩‍🎤 emotion

 [github](https://github.com/tkh44/emotion)
 [npm](https://npm.im/emotion)

-High performance, precompiled css-in-js using the css you know.
+High performance css-in-js using the css you know.

 In order to learn more about emotion lets build this guide together.
 By following along below, we can get this markdown looking good.